owenbush/static-settings/README.md

 ### 2. Register Your Setting

-Before you can use a setting, you need to register it:
+Before you use your setting, you should register it.
+This prevents other code from registering the same name and conflicting.
+This step is optional as when you set a setting for the first time it will also register it.

 ```php
 use StaticSettings\StaticSettings;